 A flexible, modular structure allows you to study over a three years period starting with the PG Certificate in the first year, then progressing to the PG Diploma in the second and then going on to the MSc stage in the third.
 Most modules can also be taken as a stand-alone Postgraduate Award.

 Taught by senior practising clinicians and health care professionals, this is an interactive programme where you will learn through seminars, group work and individual study.

-This course is aimed primarily at doctors, nurses, paramedics and AHPs who work within acute, emergency and critical care environments such as Emergency Departments, Intensive Care Units and Ambulance Services.
+This course is aimed primarily at nurses, paramedics, physiotherapists, pharmacists and AHPs who work within acute, emergency and critical care environments such as Emergency Departments, Intensive Care Units and Ambulance Services.
 It is ideal for those practitioners who are developing their scope of practice towards an autonomous role.

 English language requirements: Band A with specific component scores of 6.5 in reading and writing.

 MSc: 3 years part time

 Location of study: University of Warwick and Birmingham